stx-advox/land/_pages/chapters.md

-Member contributions are evaluated weekly by peers to determine distributions of rewards from our AdvoxDAO stacking pool.'
+Member contributions are evaluated weekly by peers to determine distributions of rewards from our AdvoxDAO stacking pool.

+# What to expect in your AdvoxDAO cohort?

+- Expect a community managed & curated space to return to long after after your local or online Stacks Chapters events have ended.
+Unlocked right inside the Official Satcks discord.

+- You’ll have an Advox Big Fren taking you deeper into our ecosystem with your interests in mind.
+Explore Stacks knowing your Big Fren is just a ping away.

+- Our #Did-a-thing channel introduces you to the contributions of the broader ecosystem & gets you started in your own rhythms of contributions that push our ecosystem forward.
+This channel is complete with An algorithm P2P evaluations and weekly distributions of STX from our Community Stacking pool.

+- Engage with grant writing support through our Clarity DAO tooling that is built right into the Stacks discord.

+- Interact with open source Harvard & Oxford born governance tools right inside the Stacks discord.
+We have a robust bottom up governance models for those seriously thinking about long term sustainability in web3.'
     url: "https://blocksurvey.io/survey/t/917f4c70-b583-4cdf-917f-5519b0ccf988/r/o"
     btn_label: "Register"
     btn_class: "btn--primary"